CIA Analyst: Career Guide

 CIA Analyst Salary and Job Outlook

 A CIA analyst’s starting salary varies depending on his or her assignment within the agency.
-You can find salary information for CIA employees at the CIA website.
-The job outlook for CIA analysts is helped by information growth trends and an increased emphasis on combating terrorism.
+The CIA estimates the starting salary for an intelligence collection analyst can range from $54,308 – $80,505 annually, depending on a candidate’s experience level.1 The job outlook for CIA analysts is helped by information growth trends and an increased emphasis on combating terrorism.
 There are also consistent agent openings due to the retirement of older agents.
 Annual new job creation within the CIA is largely dependent on the US defense budget and defense strategy.

 Analyst Career Interviews